bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

         text: '[16]'
       -
         type: text
-        text: ' Despite the conflicting positions amongst First Nations, they successfully shot-down federal attempts to secure their buy-in on a rights-recognition framework and a suite of land policy reforms.'
+        text: ' Despite the often-conflicting positions amongst First Nations, they successfully shot-down federal attempts to secure their buy-in on a rights-recognition framework and a suite of land policy reforms.'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: "\_"
   -
     type: paragraph
     content: